j2store/userguide/file_upload_checkout.md

    Choose the place where the upload field should be displayed.
 You can choose either **Billing** or **Shipping**.
    ![](./assets/images/file_upload_01.png)

+***Display upload file field after?***

+   The upload file field will be displayed after the checkout fields selected here.
+For example, if you choose Last name, the field will appear after the field Last name.

+***Upload file types***

+Add your file format types here.
+If you don't have any file formats added here, the app will not allow you to upload the file in that format.
+For example, if you would like to upload the file in .pdf, make sure that you have added this format in this field.

 #### Manage uploaded files

 By clicking **Order File List** button on top of the app's settings page, you can find all the files uploaded by the customer.
 It displays the file name with the path where the file locates.
   ![](./assets/images/file_upload_02.png)

+#### Shortcodes

+Below shortcodes helps you to notify customer that he / she has attached file in this order.

+1. **[ORDERFILE_NOTIFY]** - This shortcode will display just the message or information saying that order contains file attachment.

+2. **[ORDERFILE_LIST]** - This shortcode allows you to include download link in email.
+Use this shortcode in your email template so when customer receives order email, he/she can see the link to download the file that was uploaded.

 #### Frontend
 ![](./assets/images/file_upload_03.png)